top of page

 RESEARCH

-RESEARCH OPPORTUNITIES: I am currently recruiting students for summer and Fall 2026 and winter and spring 2027.
+RESEARCH OPPORTUNITIES: I am recruiting students for Fall 2026, Winter 2026, and Spring 2027.
 Strong preference for students completing 500 or 700/701 projects.

 Analog Experiments

 A large portion of my research has involved using analog experiments to simulate volcanic processes.
 Specifically, I have used polyethylene glycol wax (PEG), a commercial grade polymer, to simulate the emplacement of lava flows.
+Open questions include variable effusion or flow rates, how spatter deposits deform during deposition, emplacement conditions preserved in solid flow morphology, etc.

 PULSE_FLAT_4_CON3_edited.jpg